zaihanoi/zaihanoi.github.io/wu/2million/2million.md

     root@2million:~#
     ```

-22. The `escalating privilege` attack successful, currently I had the `root` privilege.
+### Step 22.
+The `escalating privilege` attack successful, currently I had the `root` privilege.
 The last step is go to `/root` directory and gain the flag:

 ```bash
 root@2million:~# cd /root